8/08/2019

 Healthwise Communications Team

 It’s common for patients to feel overwhelmed.
 Between family, work, and their health, they have a lot competing for their time and attention.
 Health education material shouldn’t feel like homework or add to the patient’s stress levels.
-When done right, it improves patient engagement and helps them understand their health concerns.
+When done right, health education improves patient engagement and helps them understand their health concerns.

 Combining health education videos with written material and clinician support makes it easier than ever for patients to remember at-home instructions, weigh the pros and cons of a treatment, understand what to expect from a surgical procedure, or learn to manage their condition.
 A well-crafted video reinforces information with appealing graphics and audio so patients can absorb the content more quickly and retain it better.